About Us

 Member (term 2025-2028)

 Jeremy is a trial attorney here in Lexington, specializing in the defense of businesses of all kinds in civil litigation.
-He is a graduate of the University of Kentucky College of Law and also holds an MBA.

 -